brisalchert/ai-text-classification/README.md

 The `EssayPreprocessor` in `preprocessing.py` similarly performs tokenization, stopword removal, and stemming, and then calls the `map_tokens_to_index` method from the `VocabGenerator` passed to it during initialization to convert essays into lists of indices.
 These indices allow for the model to create embeddings for each word, which attempt to capture the semantic meaning of each word.
 Each embedding is an n-dimensional vector of floating point values, where n is chosen during model initialization.
 The idea is that the vector obtained by subtracting the vectors for "man" and "woman" would return a similar vector as for subtracting "king" and "queen," thereby capturing the semantic difference between these pairs of words.

 The model loads individual essays using PyTorch's `DataLoader`, which feeds the model input in batches.
 The construction of these batches is determined by the `collate_batch` function in `ai-text-classification.py`, which utilizes the essay processing pipeline to create pairs of processed essays and their corresponding labels (0 or 1).
 For each batch, the processed essays (which are currently lists of integer indices) are padded with zeroes such that each essay has a length equal to the longest essay in the batch.
 This is necessary for training the model, as all the inputs within a batch must be the same length.
 The original lengths of each sequence before padding are stored in a separate list.
 Lastly, the padded sequences, sequence lengths, and label lists are converted to tensors for the model.
 The padded sequences and label lists are sent to the GPU (as this is where the model will do its training), while the sequence lengths must be kept on the CPU.

+#### Alternative Pipeline

+As an alternative option, the `EssayPreprocessor` class includes a pipeline that utilizes a subword tokenizer from HuggingFace.
+Using this tokenizer does not require initializing a `VocabGenerator` object.
+Subword tokenization can be more effective at capturing the meanings of longer or more rare words, since it considers the individual pieces of complex words rather than the words themselves.

 #### The LSTM Model